fabiankung/Two_Wheels_Robot_V2P2/README.md

 6. The schematic and PCB layout of the main circuit board.
 The PCB is a 4-layers board.
 7. The firmware for the micro-controller.

+More details will be provided in future [To do: wiring diagram].